crsl4/phylogenetics-class/lecture-notes/lecture3.md

 When you will publish your work, you want to make your reproducible script available to others.
 This is the time to worry about grammar and beautiful writing

-- Improve the writing and the presentation by identifying the key sections of the your work and create a workflow around those key sections
+- Improve the writing and the presentation by identifying the key sections of the your work and create a workflow around those key sections (see my `epi4k/2check-family-completeness.md` script)
 - Remove trials and errors from the main workflow and present them as a separate file
 - Start the script with dependencies and installation: what do people need to have installed and which versions to run your script?
 - Be clear about the datafiles that are used in the script